-Men are often reluctant to discuss sexual problems out of embarrassment, fear of being thought of as less than manly, or simply because they don’t understand what’s happening.
-Ignoring issues, however, can lead to erectile dysfunction, emotional distress, embarrassment, and can even cause irreparable damage to intimate relationships.
-Which is why it is understandable that experts believe that roughly 9 percent of men are afflicted with Peyronie’s disease, and although it can occur at any age to men of any race, it’s most common in men who are middle-aged.
+Men are often reluctant to discuss their sexual health out of embarrassment, fear of judgement, or simply because they don’t understand what’s happening.
+Ignoring these issues, however, can have long-term consequences like erectile dysfunction, emotional distress and anxiety, and can even cause irreparable damage to intimate relationships.
+Which is why it is understandable that experts believe that roughly 9 percent of men suffer from some form of Peyronie’s disease.

 What is Peyronie’s Disease?